StuartFarmer/portwine/LOADER_MIGRATION_GUIDE.md

 ### Import Errors
 If you get import errors, make sure you're using the correct import path:
 - ✅ `from portwine.data.providers.loader_adapters import AlpacaMarketDataLoader`
-- ❌ `from portwine.loaders import AlpacaMarketDataLoader` (deprecated)
+- ❌ `from portwine.data.providers.loader_adapters import AlpacaMarketDataLoader` (deprecated)

 ### Deprecation Warnings
 Deprecation warnings are expected and indicate that you should migrate.
 They won't break your code but will become errors in future versions.